Issac-Kondreddy/ML-Classification-Analysis/README.md

 ## Technologies Used
 - Python
-- Libraries: Pandas, NumPy, Scikit-Learn, Matplotlib, Seaborn, [any other libraries used]
+- Libraries: Pandas, NumPy, Scikit-Learn, Matplotlib, Seaborn.

 ## How to Run the Project
 This project is designed to be run in Google Colab, a free, cloud-based Jupyter notebook environment.
 Follow these steps to set up and run the project: